How to Prepare for Pregnancy Three Months Before

 Up Your Veggie Game

 It’s no surprise that eating healthy helps with getting pregnant.
-But here’s why – a well-balanced diet is important to supply the nutrients necessary for your body to grow, replace worn-out tissue and provide energy.
-All key factors in making a baby.
-So, load up on organic fruits, veggies, whole grains and lean proteins.
+A well-balanced pre-pregnancy diet is important to supply the nutrients necessary for your body to grow, replace worn-out tissue, and provide energy—all key factors in making a baby.
+So, load up on fruits, veggies, whole grains, and lean proteins.
 Try to boost your consumption of nutrients like folate, iron, and calcium.
-And do your best in limiting foods that are high in sugar and fat.
+And do your best to limit foods that are high in sugar and fat.
 Try not to overdo a good thing and stress yourself out.
 Moderation is everything when you’re preparing for pregnancy.

 Look at Your Weight

-Carrying excess weight in pregnancy can put you at risk for childbirth complications including blood pressure problems, preterm birth and gestational diabetes.
-If you’ve been nixing cardio for the couch lately, this is the time to get back into a regular exercise routine.
-Walking, swimming, and bicycling are all great options—and they don’t require a fancy gym membership.
+Carrying excess weight in pregnancy can put you at risk for childbirth complications, including blood pressure problems, preterm birth, and gestational diabetes.
+If you’ve been skipping cardio for the couch lately, now’s the time to get back into a regular exercise routine.
+Walking, swimming, and bicycling are all great options, and the best part is they don’t require a fancy gym membership.
 Remember, every step counts.
 And don’t worry—you’re planning ahead, so there’s time to make changes that could benefit both you and your baby-to-be.

-We all feel worried, anxious, sad or stressed every now and then—it’s part of being human.
+We all feel worried, anxious, sad, or stressed every now and then; it’s part of being human.
 But if these feelings are interfering with your daily life, don’t hesitate to find the support you need.
 Talk with your doctor or a health professional about treatment options.
-Even if your mental health is in check, practicing meditation can be an incredibly proactive tool when you’re preparing for pregnancy—from lowering stress to sleeping better, it’s a mindfulness technique that you can tap into even from an app.
+Even if your mental health is in check, practicing meditation can be an incredibly proactive tool when you’re preparing for pregnancy.
+From lowering stress to sleeping better, meditation is a mindfulness technique that you can tap into even from an app.

 How to Prepare for Pregnancy One Month Before